 A fee is payable to register the charge at the Land Registry, which the applicant will be required to pay when submitting the loan application and supporting documents to Kent County Council.
 Please see Section 2.0 for current fees charged.
-Should these fees be varied by the Land Registry, Kent County Council reserves the right to charge that revised fee.

 Where the applicant is a company, a fee is also payable to register the charge at Companies House, which the applicant will be required to pay when submitting the loan application and supporting documents to Kent County Council.
 Please see Section 2.0 for current fees charged.
-Should this fee be varied Kent County Council reserves the right to charge that revised fee.